-Arkansas provides veterans' priority of service as mandated by Veterans Program Letter 07-09., "Implementing Priority of Service for Veterans and Eligible Spouses in all Qualified Job Training Programs Funded in Whole or in Part by the U.S. Department of Labor.
+Arkansas provides veterans' priority of service as mandated by Veterans Program Letter 07-09., and TEGL 07-09., "Implementing Priority of Service for Veterans and Eligible Spouses in all Qualified Job Training Programs Funded in Whole or in Part by the U.S. Department of Labor.
 Service is provided to ensure veterans and covered persons receive consideration for all opportunities, for which they qualify.
 This increased focus includes the implementation of strategies and polices designed to ensure veterans and eligible persons of veterans receive the highest level of quality service within the framework of priority of service.
+Arkansas increased its focus on veterans' priority of service as a direct result of federal regulations.
+This increased focus includes the implementation of strategies and policies designed to ensure veterans and eligible persons receive the highest level of quality service within the framework of priority of service.
+The requirements of veterans' priority of service as promulgated in Federal regulations are communicated via a statewide Veterans Priority of Service Policy, WIOA-1-8.
+2-2.